i-on-project/core/docs/api/class.md

 # `Class`

-The `Class` endpoint returns all classes of all calendar terms of given `Course`, the following example returns all classes of course "DWA".
+The `Class` endpoint returns all classes of all calendar terms of given `Course`, the following example returns all classes of course "WAD".
 The full representation of a `Class`, in the [application/vnd.siren+json](https://github.com/kevinswiber/siren) media type.

-Parameter size of properties indicates the total number of calendar semesters that the course DWA was taught.
+Parameter size of properties indicates the total number of calendar semesters that the course WAD was taught.

 ## Properties
 * `course`: the course's unique acronym
   - type: **text**
-  - e.g. "DWA"
+  - e.g. "WAD"

 * `coordinator`: the `lecturer` responsible for managing the `class`
   - type: **text**
-  - e.g. "DWA"
+  - e.g. "WAD"

 * `calendar term`:
   - type: **text**
-  - e.g. "DWA"
+  - e.g. "WAD"

 * `mandatory`:
   - type: **bool**
   - e.g. true

 * `credits`:
-  - type: **integer**
+  - type: **number**
   - e.g. 6

 * `hours of work`:
-  - type: **integer**
+  - type: **number**
   - e.g. 123

 * `programme`: